-Israel says return of misidentified body breaches Gaza deal, mulls response
+Israel claims Gaza deal breach over captive body, explosions heard in south

 Israeli Prime Minister Benjamin Netanyahu said Hamas has committed a “clear violation” of the ceasefire agreement in Gaza by returning remains belonging to a previously recovered captive.

-Netanyahu’s announcement on Tuesday has rattled the already straining ceasefire agreement and sparked fears over the nature of the Israeli response.
+Netanyahu’s announcement on Tuesday has rattled the already-straining ceasefire agreement and sparked fears over the nature of the Israeli response.

 Recommended Storieslist of 3 items